AutomateAndThrive/new-project-setup-guide/New Developer Onboarding Guide.md

-# New Developer Onboarding Guide - Pixel to Profit
+# New Developer Onboarding Guide

-Welcome to the Pixel to Profit development team!
-This guide will help you get up and running with our AI-powered print-on-demand listing automation tool.
+Welcome to the development team!
+This guide will help you get up and running with our project.

 ## 🎯 Project Overview

-**Pixel to Profit** is a web application that helps print-on-demand creators automate their Etsy listing creation process.
-The tool uses AI to analyze designs and generate optimized titles, tags, and descriptions, while also providing color previews for all available product variations.
+**Project Name** is a web application that helps users achieve their goals.
+The tool provides a modern, scalable foundation for building full-stack applications.

 ### Key Features
 - **AI-Powered Content Generation**: Uses Google Gemini to analyze designs and generate Etsy-optimized content